-Can you tell us a little about the project you are most proud to have worked on?
+Can you tell me a little about the project you are most proud to have worked on?

 I was recently involved with the design and build of a five-bedroom, family home.
 The existing single storey bungalow was demolished once planning permission had been granted to build on the same plot.
 This was in a quiet location in a pretty village in Buckinghamshire for a client of particular importance, my parents.
 I designed the interior within an elegant scheme that incorporated many existing pieces of furniture and artwork.
 In fact, this resulted in a home filled with character and elements of history that are very personal to us all as a family.